rzk-lang/sHoTT/src/hott/11-homotopy-pullbacks.rzk.md

 ```

-## Applications
+## Functoriality of fibers

-### Maps induced on fibers

-As an application of `#!rzk is-homotopy-cartesian-is-horizontal-equiv`, we show
+We have an assignment that to each `α : A' → A` and each `a : A` assigns the
+fiber `fib A' A α a`.
+We now investigate the functoriality properties of this assignment.

-that an equivalence of maps induces an equivalence of fibers at each base point.
+Every map of maps induces a map of fibers.

 ```rzk
 #section is-equiv-map-of-fibers-is-equiv-map-of-maps